How to create and complete stock counts (Windows)

 To split your count sheet:

-- Enter all your counted quantities first as any items without them will be moved to the new sheet during the split (i.e., don’t skip items that are unchanged).
+- Enter all your counted quantities first, as any items without them will be moved to the new sheet during the split (i.e., don’t skip items that are unchanged).

 - When you’re ready, click the Copy button at the top of the page and choose Split Count Sheet by Counted.

-- A second count sheet will be created, containing any items which did not have a Counted Quantity entered on the old sheet.
+- A second count sheet will be created, containing any items that did not have a Counted Quantity entered on the old sheet.
 This new sheet will use the original Sheet # with a -2 at the end.

 - Click the Count Sheet tab at the top of the screen to return to the original count sheet (your original sheet will be -1).